 You may find that an independent review may also help.
 As bid consultants, our writers regularly review former submissions and those in preparation, in conjunction with the Buyer’s requirements and marking criteria, to provide constructive feedback on how to improve.
 We can also provide objective reports across the bid as a whole, detailing main themes and areas for improvement.

-For more information on reviews, or wider services we offer, why not contact one of our business development representatives a call on 01491 902021, or say hello at firstname.lastname@example.org.
+For more information on reviews, or wider services we offer, why not contact Business Development Team on 0118 499 2506, or email us at firstname.lastname@example.org